VirtualRaven/KandVST/README.md

 On linux the project has been tested with both gcc and clang and both the makefile and ninja generators.
 On windows it has been confirmed to work with Visual Studio 2017.

-To build open a terminal in folder `KandVst/Code/Plugin` and execute the following sequence of commands
+To build open a terminal in the root of the project folder and execute the following sequence of commands

 `mkdir build`